Key Takeaways

 When deciding between french doors and sliding doors, security should be a top priority.
 Here's what you need to know:

-• Sliding doors are vulnerable to lift-and-remove attacks and track manipulation, though modern versions have improved significantly
+- Traditional sliding doors are vulnerable to lift-and-remove attacks and track manipulation, though modern European designs have revolutionized security standards

-• French doors provide more locking points (3-5 points vs. 1-2 for sliding doors), making forced entry more difficult
+- French doors provide more locking points (3-5 points) than traditional sliding doors, making forced entry more difficult

 Looking to upgrade your home with secure, elegant door solutions?
-Explore our premium collection of french doors at Doors and Beyond for options that combine style with robust security features.
+Explore our premium collection of french doors and European sliding doors at Doors and Beyond for options that combine style with robust security features.

 Introduction: The Security Question Every Homeowner Should Ask